mtxr/debug/README.md

 #### Node.js

 In Node.js, colors are enabled when stderr is a TTY.
-You also _should_ install the [`supports-color`](https://npmjs.org/supports-color) module alongside debug, otherwise debug will only use a small handful of basic colors.

 <img width="521" src="https://user-images.githubusercontent.com/71256/29092181-47f6a9e6-7c3a-11e7-9a14-1928d8a711cd.png">